Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 • By becoming stronger readers, Georgia’s students will be more successful in school and better prepared for rewarding work, financial stability, and meaningful community engagement as adults.

 The Georgia Early Literacy Act of 2026 (House Bill 1193) is poised to make a powerful impact on students across the state.
-Legislators drafted the bill to help increase literacy rates among young Georgians and prepare them for higher levels of learning and greater success in life.
+Legislators passed the bill to help increase literacy rates among young Georgians and prepare them for higher levels of learning and greater success in life.

 Georgia’s literacy statistics are undeniably troubling—62% of the state’s third graders aren’t reading proficiently.
 Georgia’s proficiency percentage is just slightly above the average reading level in the United States.
 The Nation’s Report Card, which tracks how well students across the country are reading in fourth grade, recently showed that 69% of American fourth graders aren’t reading proficiently.
 And proficiency is a key indicator of children’s progress and readiness for more advanced work.